 Step 6 – Refit to cage and grease

-Refit the filter over the cage and smear a bead of grease around the rim that seats onto the airbox.
+Make sure the cage is clean, then refit the filter over the cage and smear a bead of grease around the rim that seats onto the airbox.
+This just gives you a bit extra assurance that it will seal up against the airbox.
 When you refit it into the airbox, run your fingers around the circumference of the filter to ensure it is positioned correctly and air cannot enter around the edge.

 Now you are ready to ride.
 The three most important things to remember for avoiding premature damage to your engine are: